The Council is made up of 44 Councillors who are elected every four years.

 How are the debates managed

-Once it has been proposed that a decision or recommendation of the executive or a committee should be amended, the proposal must be seconded and the councillor who suggested the amendment can speak then or reserve the right to speak until later in the debate.
+Once it has been proposed that a decision or recommendation of the Cabinet or a committee should be amended, the proposal must be seconded and the Councillor who suggested the amendment can speak then or reserve the right to speak until later in the debate.

 The proposer of the amendment has the right to speak again at the close of the debate on the item.
-The councillor who made the original proposal, that the reports from the executive and committees should be agreed, then has the right of reply immediately before the vote on the amendment is taken.
+The Councillor who made the original proposal, that the reports from the Cabinet and committees should be agreed, then has the right of reply immediately before the vote on the amendment is taken.